 The sequencing of tracks on an album is very important.
 In fact, it’s actually one of the most important aspects of producing a complete body of work.
 Your album or project should tell a story within the collection of songs.
 I don’t necessarily believe there is a right or wrong way to arrange an album.
 However, the sequence can determine the lasting impression of the overall listening experience and that can often determine the album’s success.

-Here’s a few tips on how to sequence your next project:
+Here are a few tips on how to sequence your next project:

 1. Learn From Others, Take Notes From The Best

 Both Dr. Dre and Diddy are known for amazing song arrangements and sequencing.
 Listen to how their albums start and the “flow” from one song to the next.
 Pay attention to the pace and the tempo.
 It’s almost like a movie and that isn’t a coincidence.
 Sequencing an album is almost a science.
 There’s other albums and artists that master the technique of arrangement, but do your research.
 Also, Tame Impala’s new album “Currents” has a great sequencing flow.
 See also: YG’s last album.

 2. What’s First?
 What’s Next?
 What’s Last?